xtekky/chatgpt-clone/README.md

 - [ ] speech output and input (elevenlabs; ex: https://github.com/cogentapps/chat-with-gpt)
 - [ ] load files, ex: https://github.com/mayooear/gpt4-pdf-chatbot-langchain
 - [ ] better documentation and cross-platfotm (docker for ex)
+- [ ] use react / faster backend language ? (newbies may be more confused and discouraged to use it)

 # ChatGPT Clone
 feel free to improve the code / suggest improvements